SLASCONE/SLASCONE-demo-java/README.md

 # LICENSING & ANALYTICS FOR SOFTWARE AND IoT VENDORS

-This console application demonstrates the usage of the SLASCONE API for standard operations such as activation, license file validation, heartbeat and floating session management.
+This console application demonstrates the usage of the [SLASCONE API](https://api.slascone.com/swagger/index.html?urls.primaryName=V2) for standard operations such as license activation, file validation, heartbeat and floating session management.

 For more information about this solution, visit https://slascone.com/ and/or